Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 • Make Halloween fun for all — including kids with food allergies.
 Consider buying Halloween treats other than candy.
 Stickers, erasers, crayons, pencils, coloring books, and sealed packages of raisins and dried fruits are good choices.

-• As you inspect what your kids brought home, keep track of how much candy they got and store it somewhere other than their bedrooms.
+• As you check what your kids brought home, keep track of how much candy they got and store it somewhere other than their bedrooms.
 Consider being somewhat lenient about candy eating on Halloween, within reason, and talk about how the rest of the candy will be handled.
-Let kids have one or two treats a day instead of leaving candy out in big bags or bowls for kids to eat at will.
+Let kids have one or two treats a day instead of leaving candy out in big bags or bowls for kids to eat whenever they want.

 Back To Top